Do you want to know how to increase Twitter followers?

 “Post great content” is one of the most repeated phrases on the internet.

-Don’t take me wrong, you have to post great content, but repeating anything like a robot won’t make you create great content.
+Don’t take me wrong, you have to post great content, but repeating anything like a robot won’t make you create great content and get new followers.

 Have you asked yourself what is great content?

 A photo of your cat is probably awesome, but is that content relevant to your audience?